bippity/HousingDistricts/README.md

 Extra Features:
 ================
 * Add groups as visitors for locked houses (/house addgroup)
-* Added command for players to toggle their notifications on/off (/house tnotify)
+* Players can toggle their notifications on/off (/house tnotify)
+* Players can teleport to their houses (/house tp)